derfz/HA-GrowRoom-Lighting-and-Temperature-Control/README.md

 ## Templates
 The templates.yaml whilst not essential contains information about when lights turn on/off, a countdown timer to the next cycle, current grow week and several others that will assist in debugging the system if it doesn't work as expected.
-Don't forget to change the sensors and switches, this has to be done manually.
+Don't forget to change your_lights_switch, this has to be done manually.

 ## Installation
 I will setup quicklink buttons to install everything automatically.